2003–04 NFL playoffs: NFC: Philadelphia Eagles 20, Green Bay Packers 17 (OT)

 Later on, Antonio Chatman's 10-yard punt return gave the Packers great field position on their own 49-yard line.
 On the next play, Favre threw a 44-yard completion to Javon Walker.
-Philadelphia's defense kept Green Bay out of the end zone, but Ryan Longwell kicked a 21-yard field goal to give them a 17–14 lead.
+The Eagles' defense kept the Packers out of the end zone, but Ryan Longwell kicked a 21-yard field goal to give them a 17–14 lead.
 After an exchange of punts, the Eagles got the ball on their own 20-yard line with 2:22 left in regulation.

 Staley started out the drive with a 22-yard run.
 Over the next three plays, McNabb was sacked for a 16-yard loss and threw two incompletions, bringing up 4th and 26 to go with just 1:16 left in the game.
 But he managed to overcome the situation with a 28-yard completion to Mitchell to keep the drive alive.
 He then added a 3-yard run, a 9-yard pass to Mitchell, and a 10-yard completion to Pinkston to get his team into field goal range, where Akers' 37-yard field goal sent the game into overtime.

-Philadelphia won the coin toss in overtime, but they were forced to punt after three plays and Chatman returned the ball 15 yards to the 42-yard line.
-However, Dawkins intercepted Favre's first pass of the ensuing drive and returned it 35 yards to the Packers 34-yard line.
+The Eagles won the coin toss in overtime, but they were forced to punt after three plays and Chatman returned the ball 15 yards to the 42-yard line.
+However, Dawkins intercepted Favre's first pass of the ensuing drive and returned it 35 yards to the Packers' 34-yard line.
 An 11-yard run by Staley and an 8-yard reception by Pinkston then set up a 31-yard field goal from Akers to win the game.

 Although he was sacked eight times and lost a fumble, McNabb had a solid performance in the game, completing 21 of 39 passes for 248 yards and two touchdowns, while also rushing for 107 yards on 11 carries.
 His 107 rushing yards were a postseason record for a quarterback.
 Pinkston caught seven passes for 95 yards and a touchdown, while Thrash returned five kickoffs for 125 yards.

 This was the second postseason meeting between the Packers and Eagles.
-Philadelphia won the only prior meeting.
+The Eagles won the only prior meeting.